scuba-illinois/thread-labeler/README.md

              ```
         * To toggle various metadata keys on and off, `App.svelte` maintains a set of "visible" metadata.
 Here we expect a metadata key called "metadata" to be visible when this button is pressed.

         * In `src/Comment.svelte`, line 60-64 - we display the metadata value if it has been toggled "on" by the user.
-CSS classes with the same name can also be added to customize how the metadata values are shown.
+CSS classes can also be created to customize how the metadata values are shown.
+Here, we have created a CSS class called metadata to customize how this label in the thread.

             ```html
     		60 {#if metaInfo.has("metadata") } //Key we inserted in the set of visible metadata in App.svelte